 Environmental footprint of shampoo

-This project’s final output will comprise a communication component that is intended as a first step towards raising public awareness of the environmental footprint of shampoo and outlining ways in which companies and consumers can reduce this footprint.
+This project’s final comprises a communication component that is intended as a first step towards raising public awareness of the environmental footprint of shampoo and outlining ways in which companies and consumers can reduce this footprint.
 See the video on this page.
 Our study's reports are available here.

 Conservation of biodiversity: access to and use of genetic resources (ABS)